 "Oh Christ," Lisa trying desperately not to revert to Hebrew, "an hour or two with you is all it takes."
-She wrapped her Mediterranean thighs tight around his golden head, his tongue their temporary axis.
+She wrapped her Semitic thighs tight around his golden head, his tongue their temporary axis.
 "Oh God," she said, "I'm exploding!"

 Getting redressed for work Willem dropped as casually as he could, "Fucking hell.
 I met a green man today."

 FIRST CONTACT (c)opyright Rob Sullivan 1988-2023.
 Contact the author for all your criticisms and feedbacks.